New Student Orientation for First Year Students

 Billing for New Student Orientation will be done according to the following schedule:

-All September sessions (110-112) will be billed in mid-September, with payment due in October.
+All September sessions (110-112) will be billed in late-September, with payment due in October.

 Payments will be only accepted through the UCLA Billing Statement.
 Your Statement of Intent to Register (SIR) fee of $100 does not cover Orientation fees.